 Collie Breed Guide

-Collie Background Info & History
+Collie Information & History

 The exact origin of the Collie breed remains unclear even to this day.
 It wasn’t until the 18th century that this breed was used as a shepherd dog along the Scottish highlands.
 During this time, Collies were commonly black in color and smaller in size.
 Collies were then brought to England where they became stronger, bulkier, and heartier in order to herd all types of farm animals.